 Once the file was uploaded I could see the Current and New versions.
 I then choose Update button which promptly disconnected my vKVM session and Status changed from None to a % Completed.

-At 100% complete my system did an auto-reboot.
-When I heard my system beep I then closed my MP-EMS session and started anew.
+After the update was complete, the next screen let me know the update was successful, my system did an auto-reboot.
+When I heard my system beep I then closed my MP-EMS session and started a new browser session.

 Shortly after the system booted I went into the MP-EMS and validated the firmware was now 8.41.